mwyvr/rid/README.md

 Package sid provides a short ID generator producing relatively compact, unique enough (65535 per millisecond), URL and human-friendly IDs.

-The eight-byte ID itself is composed of:
+The 8-byte ID itself is composed of:

 - 6-byte timestamp value representing milliseconds since the Unix epoch
 - 2-byte counter 0-65535 that rolls over when it hits maximum.